Modeling the amplitude and energy decay of a weakly damped harmonic oscillator using the energy dissipation rate and a simple trick: Abstract

 \section{Abstract}

-We demonstrate how to derive the exponential decrease of amplitude and an excellent approximation of the energy decay of a weakly damped harmonic oscillator.
+We demonstrate how to derive the exponential decrease of amplitude and an excellent approximation of the energy decay of a weakly damped harmonic oscillator without solving the associated equation of motion and without insight into the analytical form of its solution.
 This is achieved using a basic understanding of the undamped harmonic oscillator and the connection between the damping force's power and the energy dissipation rate.
-The trick is to add the energy dissipation rates corresponding to two specific pairs of initial conditions with the same initial energy.
-In this way, we obtain a first-order differential equation from which we quickly determine the time-dependent amplitude and the energies corresponding to each pair of considered initial conditions.
+The trick is adding the energy dissipation rates corresponding to two specific pairs of initial conditions with the same energy.
+In this way, we obtain a first-order differential equation from which we get the time-dependent amplitude and the energies corresponding to each pair of considered initial conditions.
 Comparing the results of our model to the exact solutions and energies yielded an excellent agreement.
-The physical concepts and mathematical tools we utilize are familiar to first-year undergraduates.
+The physical concepts and mathematical techniques we employ are well-known to first-year undergraduates.